-We are looking for a Learning Support Tutor (English as an additional language) to join our growing school in August.
+We are looking for a Learning Support Tutor (English as an additional language) to join our growing school.

 The ideal candidate will -